-If you want a no fuss, easy to grow, sprawling blooming beauty, try growing lithodora.
+If you want a no-fuss, easy-to-grow, sprawling, blooming beauty, try growing Lithodora.
 It grows natively in a Mediterranean climate and needs plenty of water to produce an abundance of flowers.
-It blooms in spring but in some climates a second bloom in summer can be expected.
-Northern gardeners may have to provide lithodora winter protection, due to its half hardy nature.
+It blooms in spring, but in some climates, a second bloom in summer can be expected.
+Northern gardeners may have to provide Lithodora with winter protection, due to its half-hardy nature.

-Cold tolerance for these plants runs in the USDA hardiness zones 6-9.
-However, some gardeners have learned ways of winterizing lithodora plants into zone 5.
-Severe, sustained freezing can damage the stems and possibly even the roots, where drainage isn’t optimal.
+Cold tolerance for these plants runs in the USDA hardiness zones 6 to 9.
+However, some gardeners have learned ways of winterizing Lithodora plants into zone 5.
+Severe, sustained freezing can damage the stems and possibly the roots, where drainage isn’t optimal.
 While this plant prefers moderate temperatures and moist soil, it does not do well in southern heat and humidity.
 It also cannot thrive in regions with long, extremely cold temperatures.